Numbers. Dates

 - Use numbers to refer to decades rather than writing them out.
 Do not add an apostrophe before the plural -s.

-- In the case of the period 2000 to 2020, use a circumlocution such as the first decade of the twenty-first century or the second decade of the twenty-first century.
+- In the case of the decade from 2000 to 2020, use a circumlocution such as the first decade of the twenty-first century or the second decade of the twenty-first century.

 Comparteix: